grnet/kamaki/docs/setup.rst

 Existing kamaki users should convert their configuration files to v3.
 To do that, kamaki 0.9 inspects the configuration file and suggests a list of config file transformations, which are performed automatically on user permission.
-This mechanism is invoked when the first API-releated kamaki command is fired.
+This mechanism is invoked when the first API-related kamaki command is fired.
-We suggest the command of the example 2.1.
+We suggest the `user authenticate` command, as shown on example 2.1.

 .. code-block:: console
     :emphasize-lines: 1

-    Example 2.1: Try to authenticate user but convert config file instead
+    Example 2.1: Convert config file while authenticating user "exampleuser"

     $ kamaki user authenticate
     Config file format version >= 3.0 is required